From orders to prices: A stochastic description of the limit order book to forecast intraday returns: Introduction

 Similar to our approach, \cite{ContST10} explore the idea of modeling the order book as a Markov process depending on the rates of arrivals and cancellations.
 They work out closed form solutions for the probability of an increase in the midprice, execution of an order at the best bid price (before a change of the best ask price), and execution of both a buy and a sell order at the best quotes before the price moves. \cite{ContD13} show that such a model can also be used to calculate the distribution of the duration between transactions.
 Unfortunately, as \cite{ContD12} state, these models are based on several assumptions which empirical research has shown to be incorrect \citep{BouchaudMP02,Hasbrouck07}.
 In particular, the time intervals between order arrivals and cancellations are neither independent nor exponentially distributed and orders are not equally sized.
 Another model which is based on the Markov properties of the order book has been developed by \cite{DanielsFIS02} and extended by \cite{SmithFGK03}.
 However, the model imposes broad restrictions on the functional structure, the parameters and the assumptions about the stochastic processes which govern the LOB dynamics.
 Again, some of their assumptions like equal order size or balanced order flow, order placement with uniform probability, among others are 'too simple to be literally true' \cite[][]{SmithFGK03}, but the resulting insights provide a useful foundation for LOB modeling.

+In our model, we do not assume a specific functional structure for the stochastic processes of the order book.
+Instead, our model realistically describes the dynamics for any order size, with an arbitrary order placement probability and regardless of whether the order flow is balanced or not.
+We also allow the time interval between LOB events to directly depend on the state of the order book.
+While we maintain the assumption of an exponential distribution of the intervals, we only require them to be conditionally exponentially distributed.

-The paper proceeds as follows. \Cref{sec:TheModel} sets out the description of a typical LOB by an algebra of operators.
-Simultaneously, we present some selected empirical characteristics of the order book which guide our model development. \Cref{sec:TheData} presents the XETRA order book data.
-In \Cref{sec:TheSimulation}, we report the results of a simulation study where we identify key factors/drivers of the order flow which determine the statistical distribution of what will happen in the order book and also when and where it happens on short time horizons.
-Finally, \Cref{sec:EmpiricalAnalysis} holds an empirical analysis of the XETRA LOB and \Cref{sec:Conclusion} concludes our paper.
+The paper proceeds as follows.
+In \Cref{sec:TheModel}, we introduce the description of a typical LOB by an algebra of operators.
+Simultaneously, we present selected empirical characteristics of the order book which guide our model development.
+A key insight is that the LOB dynamics depends on the rates of order arrivals and cancellations at different bid and ask prices. \Cref{sec:TheData} presents the XETRA order book data and an analysis of observed arrival and cancellation rate distributions.
+In \Cref{sec:TheSimulation}, we report the results of a simulation study where we identify key drivers of order flow and the statistical distribution of events in the order book on short time scales.
+Finally, \Cref{sec:EmpiricalAnalysis} holds the empirical analysis of the XETRA LOB and \Cref{sec:Conclusion} concludes.